zzonyo/trust-docs-test/source/index.html.md

 ### Notice

- If you can't connect "https://api.hbdm.com", please use "https://api.btcgateway.pro".
+If you can't connect "https://api.hbdm.com", please use "https://api.btcgateway.pro" for debug purpose.
+If your server is deployed in AWS, we recommend using "https://api.hbdm.vn".

 ## Signature Authentication & Verification